mudar/Fairphone/README.md

 ##Features
 * Turn Airplane mode on for up to 3 hours.
+* Settings to set maximum duration (3, 6 or 12 hours) and choose mode (airplane/silent).
 * Supports all Android devices using Android ICS (4.0) or later.
 * On Android 4.2+ devices, the app requiers Root privileges to enable the Airplane Mode.
 On non-rooted phones (or if SU is declined) the app enables Silent Mode instead.
 This is due to security changes introduced by Google in Android SDK version 17.